agragland/comb-test-library/README.md

 This package allows a user to input a list of **n** factors and **k** levels with a coverage strength value **t** to create an optimal suite of tests that can be run.

-## Primary Function
+## Test Suite Generation

 To import the package once installed, use:

 `import comb_testing`

+This package contains two types of algorithms designed to generate test suites.
+One uses a greedy method, while the other uses a weighted method.

+### Greedy Algorithm
-Once imported, the primary function to use is called using:
+Once imported, the greedy algorithm function is called using:

 `comb_testing.greedy_algorithm(<list>, <strength>, <flag>)`